 August 21, 1935 – February 14, 2021

-Richard, the son of Edwin and Bertha (Bee) Wainwright was born in Newton, MA and grew up in Needham, MA.
-He was an avid sportsman at Needham High.
-After graduation, and a post-grad year at Tilton Academy, he spent two years at Drew University followed by a stint in the U.S. Army where he was stationed in Italy.
-While in the service, Richard spent his free time working with priests and orphans at St. Dominico, which proved to a life-changing experience.
-Afterwards, Richard returned home to finish college at Boston University earning national honors and his B.A. in Experimental Psychology and Government.
+Richard, the son of Bertha (Bee) Hicks Wainwright and Edwin M. Wainwright was born in Newton, MA.
+He was an avid sportsman during his years at Needham High School and his post grad year at Tilton Academy.
+He completed two years at Drew University before joining the U.S. Army where he was stationed in Italy.
+While in the service, Richard spent his free time working with priests and orphans at St. Dominico, which was a life-changing experience.
+Richard returned home to finish college at Boston University earning national honors and his B.A. in Experimental Psychology and Government.
 He also studied abroad at the University of Oslo in Norway.

-Early in life, Richard took to heart three mottos: 1) Help the other fellow 2) Press on regardless, and 3) Do random acts of kindness.
-Dick had a career that spanned many vocations that supported his beliefs.
-He was a teacher, coach, headmaster, entrepreneur, and is mostly notably an award-winning author.
+Early in life, Richard took to heart three mottos: help the other fellow, press on regardless, and do random acts of kindness.
+His work spanned many vocations which supported these beliefs.
+He was a teacher, coach, headmaster, entrepreneur, and mostly notably an award-winning author.
 Each book is unique and shares a common thread—all of his work focuses on family values and compassion as a way to cope with and overcome a variety of life's challenges.

-Richard had a great love of travel, boating, fishing, golf, and spending time with loved ones, and according to his grandson Matthew, “Grandpa Richard loved banana bread!”
+Richard had a great love of travel, boating, fishing, golf, and spending time family and friends.
+According to his grandson Matthew, “Grandpa Richard loved banana bread!”

-A private memorial service will be held at a later point, however, donations in Richard’s memory can be made to St. Jude Children's Research Hospital, the Epilepsy Foundation, or York Hospital of York, ME.
+A private memorial service will be held at a later date.
+Donations in Richard’s memory may be made to St. Jude Children's Research Hospital, the Epilepsy Foundation, or York Hospital of York, ME.

 To send flowers to the family or plant a tree in memory of Richard M. Wainwright, please visit our floral store.